Overview

 Council Democracy is built on two equal forms of representation:

-Every resident of Alamogordo belongs to one Ward Council determined by their home address.
+Every resident of Alamogordo belongs to one Ward Council determined by their home address and the neighborhood they live in.

 Ward Councils: